HarmonizedMRI/SequenceExamples-GE/pge2/README.md

 * **Pre-define events outside of the main loop in your .seq file creation script.**
-GE sequences are built on the idea that there is a small set of pre-defined RF/gradient events, that are repeating many times throughout the sequence but with (possibly) different amplitudes, phase offsets, or (gradient) rotation.
+GE sequences are built on the idea that there is a small set of pre-defined RF/gradient events, that repeat many times throughout the sequence except with (possibly) varying amplitudes, phase offsets, or (gradient) rotation.
 It is therefore highly recommended to define events once, and then use mr.scaleGrad() to scale them as needed inside the main loop.

-* **Avoid scaling waveforms to exactly zero -- set to `eps` or a similarly small number instead.**
+* **Avoid setting waveform amplitudes to exactly zero -- instead, set to `eps` or a similarly small number.**
 This is recommended because the Pulseq toolbox may not recognize, e.g., a zero-amplitude trapezoid as exactly that, which is in conflict with the GE sequence model.